FALCON-RACER/DES_Automotive-Yocto/README.md

 # DES_Automotive-Yocto

-This repository is for building Yocto Linux infotainment system for Raspberry Pi 4B.
+This repository contains everything needed to build a Yocto-based Linux infotainment system for the Raspberry Pi 4B.

 ## 📌 1.
 How to Build